 - Find a nice sunny spot in your yard with your child

-- Dig a little hole with hands or a small shovel
+- Dig a little hole with your hands or a small shovel

-- Place the Magic Seed Star in the hole and cover with soil
+- Place the Magic Seed Star in the hole and cover it with soil

 - Wait for your seeds to sprout

-We planted our Magic Seed Star a few days ago with Calendula, a beautiful orange flower that taste wonderful in tea too.
+We planted our Magic Seed Star a few days ago with Calendula, a beautiful orange flower that tastes wonderful in tea too.

 Thank you for choosing to read this post today!